-The WIPP Land Use Coordinator (LUC) and CBFO NEPA Compliance Officer provide policy guidance to the Department of Energy (DOE) in areas involving coordination of the management and oversight of lands included within the boundaries of the Waste Isolation Pilot Plant (WIPP) Land Withdrawal Area (WLWA) and those lands outside the WIPP boundary used in the operation of the WIPP site.
-This includes compliance with all applicable regulatory requirements relating to activities which occur or are likely to occur within the boundaries of those lands used in the operation of WIPP.
+The Waste Isolation Pilot Plant (WIPP) Land Use Coordinator (LUC) and Carlsbad Field Office (CBFO) National Environmental Policy Act (NEPA) Compliance Officer provide policy guidance to the U.S. Department of Energy (DOE) in areas involving coordination of the management and oversight of lands included within the boundaries of the WIPP Land Withdrawal Area (WLWA) and those lands outside the WIPP boundary used in the operation of the WIPP site.
+This includes compliance with all applicable regulatory requirements relating to activities which occur or are likely to occur within the boundaries of those lands used in the operation of the WIPP.
 These include (but are not limited to) regulations referenced in the WIPP Land Management Plan (DOE/WIPP-93-004), Joint Powers Agreement(s) (JPA), and the U.S. Department of the Interior, Bureau of Land Management (BLM) - DOE Memorandum of Understanding (MOU) incorporating all regulatory requirements and directives contained therein.